 Book XXXVI, inspired by the idea of Albert Camus' refusal to reason the concrete, embodies the drama of intelligence but proves this only indirectly1.
 Book XXXVI is a computer virus, a script specifically designed to destroy all digital collection files (digital knowledge system) of the Stedelijk Museum Amsterdam.

-Book XXXVI is stored on a USB memory stick.
-When connected to a computer with direct access to the digital collection files of a museum, the virus will automatically start an irrevocable and irreversible destruction process.
+The script is stored on a USB memory stick.
+When connected to a computer with direct access to the museum's digital collection files, the virus will automatically spread through the Stedelijk Museum's intranet and start an irrevocable and irreversible destruction process.

 Book XXXVI can be executed as part of the exhibition, or it can be exhibited as a USB memory stick securely stored in a display accompanied by a text explaining Book XXXVI and the damage it causes when released.

 I believe that my proposal will be a valuable addition to the exhibition and relevant to its outcome.
 I look forward to discussing this further with you.